probcomp/bayeslite/doc/bql.rst

 ``DROP [[ANALYSIS <num>] [ANALYSES <num0>-<num1>] FROM] ANALYSIS SCHEMA [IF EXISTS] <schema>``

    Drop the analysis schema *schema* and all its contents.
-Optionally drop the analysis numbered *num* or the analyses ranging from *num0* to *num1*.
+Optionally drop only the analysis numbered *num* or the analyses ranging from *num0* to *num1*.

 .. index:: ``INITIALIZE``